asteroidzman/asteroidz/README.md

      - Sway-like scratchpad and named scratchpad
      - Minimize window to scratchpad
      - Hycov-like overview
-     - Window effects from scenefx(blur, shadow, corner radius, opacity)
+     - Window effects from scenefx (blur, shadow, corner radius, opacity)

 3. **Some disadvantages**
-   - Since it uses the fully automatic layout like dwm style, it not allow you to manually adjust the window size when window is in tiled state.
+   - Since it uses the fully automatic layout like dwm style, it does not allow you to manually adjust the window size when the window is in tiled state.
 It only allows you to change the layout parameters to adjust the window ratio.

 Master-Stack Layout